 BA, Italian, University of Wisconsin-Milwaukee; MA, Mediterranean Studies, Middlebury College.
 Main interests: sociolinguistics, language ideologies, new speakers of minoritized languages, heritage language education.
 Michael has taught English in Spain and Spanish at Brooklyn College, and is a research assistant at the Center for Integrated Language Communities.

 BA, Literature, University of Connecticut; MA, Spanish and Latin American Literature, City College of New York, CUNY.
-Mariana was faculty at MFA in Writing at Goddard College (12 years); and classics, anglophone and Latin American literature adjunct at Queens College, CUNY (11 years).
+Mariana was faculty at MFA in Writing at Goddard College for 12 years; and classics, anglophone and Latin American literature adjunct at Queens College, CUNY, for 11 years.
 She is the author of Living at Night, and other books.
 Main interests: Southern Cone, the 1930s, queer theory, translation.

 Lily M. Ryan

-BA, Spanish and Latin American Literatures and Cultures, NYU.
-Main Interests: Latin American studies, Spanish and Latin American cinema, Documentary film studies.
+BA, Spanish and Latin American Literatures and Cultures, New York University.
+Main Interests: Latin American studies, Spanish and Latin American cinema, documentary film studies.

-Construction and representations of the national subject and the national self and works dealing with the rhetoric of travel contacts and its consequences.
-Specifically travel contacts of North Americans in the geographical and discursive context of the Caribbean from the late 1940’s to early 1980’s: anthropologists, filmmakers and photographers of the Farm Security Administration and Fortune Magazine and National Geographic Magazine.
-In this context, also focal interest in Atlantic connections and, Films, Documentaries and National Cinemas from the US, Latin America and the Caribbean.
+Main interests: construction and representations of the national subject and the national self and works dealing with the rhetoric of travel contacts and its consequences, specifically travel contacts of North Americans in the geographical and discursive context of the Caribbean from the late 1940’s to early 1980’s, anthropologists, filmmakers and photographers of the Farm Security Administration and Fortune Magazine and National Geographic Magazine, Atlantic connections and, Films, Documentaries and National Cinemas from the US, Latin America and the Caribbean.

 Ana Sánchez Acevedo

-Licenciatura, Hispanic Philology, Universidad de Sevilla (Spain); MA, Performing Arts, Universidad de Sevilla; MS, Library, Archive and Information Sciences, Universidad Carlos III de Madrid (Spain); PhD, History, Literature and Power, Universidad de Sevilla.
-Main interests: theatrical theory; Latin American and European contemporary theatre and performing arts practices; relational aesthetics; the economics of theatre; food studies.
+Licenciatura, Hispanic Philology, Universidad de Sevilla (Spain); MA, Performing Arts, Universidad de Sevilla (Spain); MS, Library, Archive and Information Sciences, Universidad Carlos III de Madrid (Spain); PhD, History, Literature and Power, Universidad de Sevilla (Spain).
+Main interests: theatrical theory, Latin American and European contemporary theatre and performing arts practices, relational aesthetics, the economics of theatre, food studies.